datamarkin/pixelflow/scripts/docs/DOCSTRING.md

 __all__ = ["function1", "function2"]  # Export list for API docs
 ```

-## Standard Template for Complex Functions
+## Standard Template for Functions

 Use this comprehensive template for complex functions (see Template Selection Guidelines below):